onurhanozer/googleadsnegatif/README.md

 3. Review the configuration constants at the top of the `main` function and adjust if necessary.
 4. Authorize and run the script, or schedule it to run periodically.

 The script is case-sensitive; the terms "iphone" and "iPhone" are treated as different queries.
+It now looks at both exact matches and their close variants.
 A shared negative keyword list named `Script Liste` is created or replaced each run.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.